dy0gu/dotfiles/README.md

    sudo nixos-rebuild switch --option cores <cores> --option max-jobs <cores> --flake .#<host>
    ```

 - You might see a `git tree is dirty warning` during the build process.
-This is the flake warning you that you have `git add`-ed changes but still haven't `git push`-ed them to the remote repository for safekeeping.
+This is a flake warning, it tells you that you have `git add`-ed changes but still haven't `git push`-ed them to the remote repository for safekeeping.

 ## Usage 🚀